tjkandala/obsducer/README.md

 * [Transducers (Clojure Implementation)](https://clojure.org/reference/transducers)
 * [Transducers (General Concept)](https://medium.com/javascript-scene/transducers-efficient-data-processing-pipelines-in-javascript-7985330fe73d)

 `createObsducer` takes a pipeline of RxJS operators and returns a transducer that efficiently transforms an array.
-I call it an obsducer because it creates an observable from the array it is invoked with, then
+I call it an obsducer because it creates an observable from the array it is invoked with, then processes the array's elements through the pipeline.

 RxJS operators (e.g. map, filter, takeLast) return unary functions; they take an Observable, and they return an Observable.
-Some operators, like map and reduce, need to be called with callbacks (e.g. projections, predicates, reducers) which will be applied to each value that passes through.
+Many operators, like map and reduce, need to be called with callbacks (e.g. projections, predicates, reducers).
+Each value passes through each operator in the pipeline.

 You can create pipelines with any pipe function, but I recommend RxJS's static pipe function because it comes with Typescript function overloads for up to 9 piped functions.
 Typing variadic functions in Typescript is tedious, so it is very convenient to be able to pipe any amount of operators with RxJS `pipe`